 The Einstein Of The Piano

-A standard acoustic piano has a total of 88 keys, both black and white, and each key has a different pitch.
-It houses more than 200 strings, but its mighty edifice is created with all elements, the hammer, strings, keys, pedals and the cabinet working in conjunction with each other.
+A standard acoustic piano has a total of 88 keys, both black and white.
+And each key has a different pitch.
+It houses more than 200 strings, but its mighty edifice is created with all elements.
+Like the hammer, strings, keys, pedals and the cabinet working in conjunction with each other.
 In terms of technique, it works almost like a keyboard.
 But that doesn’t stop an experienced pianist from going hammer and tongs about its numerous benefits.